tslenter/opencv-pedestrian-detector/README.md

 Early concept for a pedestrian detection using a Webcam Livestream.

 ## 2. How to run
-Within the script you can find 1 function.
+Within the script you can find 2 functions.
 Uncomment the one which you like to try, and run the script: capture_functions.py

 ## 3. Example run function
 #Use function(capture device) / usually 0 or 1